ducakar/TextureReplacer/README.md

 There are several parameters, all optional:

 * `shader`: Most shaders should be automatically mapped to their reflective counterparts.
-In some cases, however, thare are no reflective version of a shader, so you will have to manually specify appropriate shader.
+In some cases, however, there are no reflective version of a shader, so you will have to manually specify appropriate shader.
 * `colour`: Reflection is pre-multiplied by this RGB value before added to the material.
 "0.5 0.5 0.5" by default.
 * `interval`: Once in how many steps the reflection is updated.
 "1" by default.
-* `meshes`: Space- and/or comma-sparated list of mesh names where to apply reflections.
+* `meshes`: Space- and/or comma-separated list of mesh names where to apply reflections.
 Reflection is applied to whole part if this parameter is empty or non-existent.
 You may find `logReflectiveMeshes` configuration option very helpful as it prints names of all meshes for each part with `TRReflection`